Dogs, typically, are not drunkards.

-The second time Jasmine had severe deficits in the ability to walk, was with her neck disc injury.
-In some ways, it looked similar, in some ways it did not.
+The second time Jasmine had severe deficits in the ability to walk was with her neck disc injury.
+In some ways, it looked similar; in others, it did not.
 No idea how that happened either.
-She was fine one day, and she wasn’t the next not having done anything in between.
+She was fine one day and wasn’t the next, not having done anything in between.

-JD’s ataxia [the official word for unsteadiness when walking that is caused by a neurologic problem] started subtly in the morning.
-He returned from a walk before it was over and looked as if he had a bit of a hard time with his hind end.
+JD’s ataxia [the official word for unsteadiness when walking caused by a neurologic problem] started subtly in the morning.
+He returned from a walk before it was over and looked like he had a bit of a hard time with his hind end.
 At first, we thought it was possibly a side effect of his meds.
 The veterinarians agreed.
-It should have resolved within 24 hours, but instead, things had gone downhill quickly.
+It should have resolved within 24 hours, but things had gone downhill quickly.
 The hypothesis was an infection or a tumor in the brain, somewhere right behind his eye.
-We decided not to put him through the process of trying to diagnose something which likely wasn’t going to be treatable.
+We decided not to put him through the process of trying to diagnose something that likely wouldn’t be treatable.

 Cookie’s gait issues

-Cookie had a couple of episodes of what looked like partial paralysis of some sort.
-Out of all things, it turned out being iliopsoas injury.
+Cookie had a couple of episodes of what looked like partial paralysis.
+But, out of all things, it turned out to be iliopsoas injury.

-A common cause of drunken gait is vestibular disease.
+A common cause of drunken gait is a vestibular disease.

 Ataxia caused by vestibular disease is due to a disturbance in the balance center.
-That is similar to you spinning really fast and fall over when you stop.
+That is similar to you spinning fast and falling over when you stop.
 Your brain doesn’t know which way is up or down.